sce/flot/API.md

 }
 ```

-The axis object has "min" and "max" with the range of the axis,
+The axis object has `min` and `max` with the range of the axis,
-"tickDecimals" with the number of decimals to round the value to and
+`tickDecimals` with the number of decimals to round the value to and
-"tickSize" with the size of the interval between ticks as calculated
+`tickSize` with the size of the interval between ticks as calculated
 by the automatic axis scaling algorithm (or specified by you).
 Here's
 an example of a custom formatter: